What is an Interview:

 - Try to ask for clarification and other aspects before and allow the interviewee to steer the direction of the interview.

-- Group interviews can make the candidate feel less awkward since they might feel more comfortable in talking in groups rather than conversing with a single person.
+- Group interviews can make the candidate feel less awkward since they might feel more comfortable talking in groups rather than conversing with a single person.

 Disadvantages of Interviews:

-- Structured interviews are usually non flexible, and thus new questions are not usually asked since such interview patterns have a strict time to follow and have a certain time limit.
+- Structured interviews are usually non-flexible, and thus new questions are not usually asked since such interview patterns have a strict time to follow and have a certain time limit.

-- For unstructured or unplanned interviews, it is difficult to collect all the necessary data and analysis of such data will take time, since they are less specific and cover more areas and aspects of the subject.
+- For unstructured or unplanned interviews, it is difficult to collect all the necessary data and analysis of such data will take time since they are less specific and cover more areas and aspects of the subject.

 - Employing interviewers and trainers can be expensive.
-This can lead to more capital spent by the company during recruitment process.
-A great way to tackle this is conducting surveys or sending out questionnaires to the target audience and the people to be interviewed.
+This can lead to more capital spent by the company during the recruitment process.
+A great way to tackle this is by conducting surveys or sending out questionnaires to the target audience and the people to be interviewed.

 - Certain skills may be needed to be probed and verified.
-In this case an interview is indispensable.
-Interviewers have to cross check the facts and try to make sure that the candidate is truly interested and is fully adaptable and talented enough to join the post.
+In this case, an interview is indispensable.
+Interviewers have to cross-check the facts and try to make sure that the candidate is truly interested and is fully adaptable and talented enough to join the post.